immers-space/activitypub-express/README.md

 if the `authorizedUserId` is the item's owner.
 Override this by setting `response.locals.apex.authorized` to `true` (allow) or `false` (deny)

-* Client-to-server unfollow: to remove an actor from followers, an "Undo" must be sent with the object being the prior outgoing "Follow" and likewise to remove from following a "Reject" must be sent with object being the prior incoming "Follow."
-As these past activity ids are not readily available to clients, the client may send the undo or reject with an Actor id as the object, and the server will find the related Follow and substitute it before publishing.
+* Client-to-server unfollow and unblock: to remove an actor from followers, following, or blocked, an "Undo" must be sent with the object being the prior outgoing Follow/Accept/Block.
+As these past activity ids are not readily available to clients, the client may send the undo (unfollow/unblock) or reject (remove from followers) with an Actor IRI as the object, and the server will find the related Follow/Accept/Block and substitute it before publishing.

 ### Federation notes